 • Toilets.
 This is an essential thing to consider when choosing a seaside spot.
 Is there an accessible toilet, or Changing Places facilities nearby?
 Do you need a RADAR key, or are there staff on hand to help?

 • Sand wheelchairs.
-Pushing a wheelchair across the sand is extremely hard work, so sand wheelchairs (sand buggies for wheelchair users with bigger wheels) are here to help at many of the UK’s accessible beaches – some can even get wet, too!
+Pushing a wheelchair across the sand is extremely hard work, so sand wheelchairs (sand buggies for wheelchair users with bigger wheels) are here to help at many of the UK’s accessible beaches.
+Some can even get wet, too!
 It’s worth booking them in advance at peak season, though.

 With a range of accessible beaches peppered across the length of the UK and Northern Ireland, there are plenty of great options for everyone.
 Enjoy your day by the sea!